-- Project uses the best available technology or cleanest vehicle (e.g., achieves significant petroleum reduction, utilizes vehicles that have 2010 or newer engines, is not a Family Emission Limit (FEL) engine, and/or have zero tailpipe emissions). - $\sqrt{}$ Project is placed into service within one year and/or significantly in advance of regulatory changes (e.g., lower engine emission standards). - $\sqrt{}$ Project requests relatively low amounts of TFCA funds (grantee provides significant matching funds). - $\sqrt{}$ The following are additional attributes of cost-effective projects for specific project categories:
+- ✓ Project uses the best available technology or cleanest vehicle (e.g., achieves significant petroleum reduction, utilizes vehicles that have 2010 or newer engines, is not a Family Emission Limit (FEL) engine, and/or have zero tailpipe emissions). - $\sqrt{}$ Project is placed into service within one year and/or significantly in advance of regulatory changes (e.g., lower engine emission standards). - $\sqrt{}$ Project requests relatively low amounts of TFCA funds (grantee provides significant matching funds). - $\sqrt{}$ The following are additional attributes of cost-effective projects for specific project categories:

-- For vehicle trip reduction projects (e.g., bike facilities, shuttle/feeder bus service, ridesharing): - Project serves relatively large percentage of riders/participants who otherwise would have driven alone over a long distance. - Project provides "first and last mile" connection between employers and transit. - Service operates on a route (service and non-service miles) that is relatively short in distance. - For vehicle-based projects: - Vehicle has high operational use, annual mileage, and/or fuel consumption (e.g., taxis, transit fleets, utility vehicles). - For arterial management and smart growth projects: - Pre- and post-project counts demonstrate high usage and potential to shift mode or travel behavior that reduces emissions. - Project demonstrates a strong potential to reduce motor vehicle trips by significantly improving mobility via walking, bicycling, and improving transit. - Project is located along high-volume transit corridors and/or is near major activity centers such as schools, transit centers, civic or retail centers. - Project is associated with a multi-modal transit center, supports high-density mixed-use development or communities.
+- For vehicle trip reduction projects (e.g., bike facilities, shuttle/feeder bus service, ridesharing): - Project serves relatively large percentage of riders/participants who otherwise would have driven alone over a long distance. - Project provides "first and last mile" connection between employers and transit. - Service operates on a route (service and non-service miles) that is relatively short in distance. - For pilot trip reduction projects (excluding pilot shuttle/feeder bus service projects): - Project reduces single-occupancy commute-hour vehicle trips. - Service operates in areas that are underserved and lack other comparable service in past three years, or significantly expands service to an existing area. - Service is designed to be self-sustaining or require minimal TFCA funds by the end of the project's operational period. - Services connects users to mass transit. - For vehicle-based projects: - Vehicle has high operational use, annual mileage, and/or fuel consumption (e.g., taxis, transit fleets, utility vehicles). - For arterial management and smart growth projects: - Pre- and post-project counts demonstrate high usage and potential to shift mode or travel behavior that reduces emissions. - Project demonstrates a strong potential to reduce motor vehicle trips by significantly improving mobility via walking, bicycling, and improving transit. - Project is located along high-volume transit corridors and/or is near major activity centers such as schools, transit centers, civic or retail centers. - Project is associated with a multi-modal transit center, supports high-density mixed-use development or communities.